hydrusnetwork/hydrus/docs/running_from_source.md

 python -m pip install -r requirements.txt
 ```

 If you need different versions of libraries, check the cut-up requirements.txts the 'advanced' easy-setup uses in `install_dir/static/requirements/advanced`.
 Check and compare their contents to the main requirements.txt to see what is going on.
-You'll likely need the newer OpenCV on Python 3.10, for instance.
+You'll likely need the newer OpenCV on newer Python, for instance.

 ### Qt { id="qt" }